 This can also be translated into having the right product, at the right price, for the right customer, at the right time.
 Since customers (B2C) and buyers (B2B) alike are more educated and impatient than ever before, it is important to get this right the first time.
 Before you can get it right, it is important to first define a pricing strategy for every Route-to-Market (including direct sales, channel and eCommerce).
 A pricing strategy should include business and financial goals like maximizing margins, gaining market share, beating competitor offerings or increasing sales volume.
 Note that setting these goals needs to happen before a CPQ solution is selected or implemented.

-Currently, there are 100+ CPQ solutions available in the market and they all vary in focus on areas of Product Configuration, Price and Quote.
+Currently, there are 100+ CPQ solutions available in the market and they all vary in focus on areas of Product Configuration – what is product configuration, you might ask?
+It’s a key part of CPQ that deals with tailoring a product to meet specific customer needs – as well as Price and Quote.
 Some CPQ solutions have very capable Product Configurators that can support the selling and manufacturing of very complex products.
 Others have great capabilities for preparing quotes and tracking what customers do with these quotes once they receive them.
 Then there is a group that offers advanced pricing capabilities.
 It is interesting to note that out of the 100+ CPQ solutions, less than 10 actually provide “advanced” pricing capabilities, which were described in my previous post on price optimization.

 Your challenge is to find a solution that is strong in all areas: Product Configuration, Pricing, Quoting, Workflow and potentially more.

 While there is always the option to rely on a stand-alone Pricing/Big Data/Data Analytics solution, the expectation is CPQ will converge with those capabilities in the future because all are needed when the product is build and priced.
 They also allow a customer to only deal with one solution provider instead of two.